When Fidgets Become Trendy

 - Let your child design their own using items from around the house, like my amazing friend Nick did with his legos:

-Do you or your chid have a favorite fidget?
+Do you or your child have a favorite fidget?
 Let me know in the comments!